jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/11/2018 | 11.0 | Finished watching the week 4 videos.
 Watched week 5 videos.
 Did the week 4 excercise.
 Changed my indie app to use a DAO for the User.
 Got the user list to show on my app admin page.
 Also coded so if the admin clcks on a user that user's info is displayed.
 02/12/2018 | 4.0 | Worked on the add/update user functionality of the admin page of my project.
 02/13/2018 | 3.75 | Worked on the crud aspects of the admin page of my indie project.
+02/14/2018 | 5.0 | Could not get my OneToMany to work.
+Spent most this time figuring out what the issue was.
+Also created a dao for my Movies table and a tets dao also.